The Lamb Lies Down on Broadway: Writing

-During the writing sessions at Headley Grange, Gabriel found himself separated from the rest of the band, which caused some friction.
-He insisted that having devised the concept he should write the lyrics, leaving the majority of the music in the charge of his bandmates.
-This was a departure from the band's usual method of songwriting, as lyrical contributions on previous albums had always involved the other members.
-This situation left Gabriel often secluded in one room writing the lyrics, and the remaining four rehearsing in another.
-In one instance Gabriel was unable to meet a scheduled deadline to have the lyrics finished, leaving Rutherford and Banks to write words for "The Light Dies Down on Broadway".
-At other times, Banks and Hackett suggested lyrics they thought would fit "The Lamia" and "Here Comes the Supernatural Anaesthetist" respectively, which Gabriel rebuffed.
+During the writing sessions at Headley Grange, Gabriel insisted that having devised the concept he should write the lyrics, leaving the majority of the music in the charge of his bandmates.
+This was a departure from the band's usual method of songwriting, as lyrical contributions on previous albums had always been divided among the members.
+Gabriel explained that "I maintained then (and still do) that not many stories are written by committee", while Banks said that the rest of the group "felt it would give the album a bit of a one-dimensional quality and, for me, lyrically speaking, that is what happened."
+This situation left Gabriel often secluded in one room writing the lyrics, and the remaining four rehearsing in another, since Gabriel could not write lyrics as fast as the others could write music, and so had to catch up on writing lyrics for music that had already been composed.
+Gabriel ultimately fell so far behind that he allowed Rutherford and Banks to write the words for one song, "The Light Dies Down on Broadway".
+Banks and Hackett suggested lyrics they thought would fit "The Lamia" and "Here Comes the Supernatural Anaesthetist" respectively, which Gabriel rebuffed.

 Further disagreements arose during the writing period when Gabriel left the group for a short period having accepted an invitation from film producer William Friedkin to collaborate on a screenplay, after he took a liking to Gabriel's surreal story printed on the sleeve of Genesis Live (1973).
-In Gabriel's absence Collins suggested having the new studio album be purely instrumental, thinking it would favour the other members as Gabriel had made some of their earlier songs too lyrically dense, but the idea was rejected by the rest of the group.
+Gabriel believed that he could collaborate with Friedkin as a side project.
+However, the other members maintained that this was an encroachment on the band's time and that Gabriel had to choose between them and Friedkin; he chose Friedkin.
+In Gabriel's absence Collins suggested having the new studio album be purely instrumental, but the idea was rejected by the rest of the group.
 Friedkin, however, was not prepared to split the band over a mere idea and Gabriel resumed work on the album.
-Matters were complicated further when Gabriel spent additional time in London when his first wife Jill underwent a risky and difficult birth of their first child in July 1974, leaving Gabriel often travelling back and forth.
-Rutherford later admitted that he and Banks were "horribly unsupportive" of Gabriel during this time, and Gabriel saw this as the beginning of his eventual departure from Genesis.
+Charisma Records president Tony Stratton Smith encouraged Gabriel to return and finish the album.